 Trump appears to know very little about tariffs and their effects.
-That, of course, does not keep him from expressing heartfelt (as opposed to well founded) beliefs about them.
-Sadly, many people believe he knows what he is talking about when it comes to tariffs – despite the fact there are only tidbits of truth in what he says.
+That, of course, does not keep him from expressing heartfelt (as opposed to well-founded) beliefs about them.
+Sadly, many people believe he knows what he is talking about when it comes to tariffs – despite the fact that there are only tidbits of truth in what he says.
 Let’s sort out something pernicious about tariffs to which Trump has paid no attention.

 All the many aspects of tariffs cannot be covered in one blog.
-This blog will focus on one very important aspect which is rarely, if ever, discussed: Tariffs are another way to increase the income and wealth of wealthier people at the expense of poorer people.
+This blog will focus on one very important aspect which is rarely if ever, discussed: Tariffs are another way to increase the income and wealth of wealthier people at the expense of poorer people.

 Many people have never heard that description of what tariffs do.
-Instead people are told and led to believe tariffs force other countries to open their markets (quit prohibiting or suppressing sales of American goods) to American manufacturers.
+Instead, people are told and led to believe tariffs force other countries to open their markets (quit prohibiting or suppressing sales of American goods) to American manufacturers.
 It is argued that such closed markets have and will continue to reduce the number of jobs in America.
 Tariffs, it is also said, help level the playing field between American workers and foreign workers who are willing to work for wages which are untenable in America.
 Finally many say tariffs save jobs of some US workers in tariff protected industries.
 There is some truth in all of these points, and to those extents tariffs are positive.
 Perhaps we will discuss the merits and demerits of all of those issues in a later blog.
 This blog, however, focuses only on how tariffs transfer wealth from the poorer to the richer.

 To see how the wealth transfer occurs, let’s discuss what tariffs are and the effects they have.
-For practical purposes tariffs are the same as taxes which must be paid to the federal government upon the import of any good into the US on which a tariff is imposed.
+For practical purposes, tariffs are the same as taxes which must be paid to the federal government upon the import of any good into the US on which a tariff is imposed.
 To purchase such a good, US consumers must pay the seller the sum of:

 - the amount paid to the foreign seller of the good +